Vegan Peanut Butter Cookies

 If you enjoy them as much as I do, not very long!

-But jokes aside, if you’re planning on making these in advance, you can store the cooled cookies in an airtight container for around 3 days.
+But jokes aside, if you’re planning on making these in advance, you can store the cooled cookies in an airtight container for around 4 days.
 Just make sure to keep your cookie container in a cool, dry place away from direct sunlight.

 If you keep them any longer than this, they will start to lose their peanut butter flavour and that soft, chewy texture.

 I hope you love these cookies as much as I do!
 If you give them a try, please leave a rating or comment below to let me know what you think.
 And be sure to check out my other cookie recipes.

 Soft and chewy peanut butter cookies without eggs or dairy.